lineality/Online_Voting_Using_One_Time_Pads/README.md

 The voter's completed ballot is stored along with any completed paper ballot (e.g. mail-in ballots, or paper ballots delivered in person or filled out in person).
 (Note: Depending on the details, an additional step may be needed to convert the format of the QR code (or abridged format) to the same format as an in-person ballot.
 For example, if only the vote choice data are recorded in the QR code (or abridged format) the exact placement of each printed character on paper may be needed or useful for manual or automated ballot counting).

-Q: How much data can a QR code contain?
+Question: How much data can a QR code contain?
-Q: How redundant can a QR be for error-correction?
+Question: How redundant can a QR be for error-correction?

-Q: Other pros and cons of qr codes?
+Question: Other pros and cons of qr codes?

 Note: If the ballot is processed on an not-over-a-network/not-online not-connected to a network computer then the chances of 'hacking' the vote are reduced (the 'attack surface' is reduced).